rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 We are going to force RabbitMQ to trigger a memory alarm by setting the high water mark to 0.
 This should only impact the producer connections and let consumer connections carry on.

-1. Launch both roles together in the same application, but the a slower consumer so that we create a queue backlog
+1. Launch both roles (`tradeLogger` and `scheduledTradeRequester`) together in the same application, but the a slower consumer so that we create a queue backlog
 ```
 ./run.sh --tradeLogger=true --scheduledTradeRequester=true --processingTime=5s
 ```